katholt/reddog-nf/README.md

 ## TODO
-* Pipeline continues when a job fails n times and generates output files
-    - there is not immediate notification of this occuring
-    - seems to be unwanted behaviour
-    - dynamically setting errorStrategy seems to be a possible option:
-        - errorStrategy: { task.attempt < 3 ? 'retry' : 'terminate' }
-        - on third set errorStrategy to terminate
-        - may be able to access the maxTries directive to do:
-            - errorStrategy: { task.attempt < task.maxTries ? 'retry' : 'terminate' }
-* Detect whether we're on MASSIVE
-    - then set profile
-    - unsure if this can be set during runtime, will investigate
-* Coding consequences currently not processing alleles in features with compound locations
-    - need to better understand limitations of current approach to determine compatibility with these
-    - currently not assessing consequences and instead warning user
-    - we should be able to handle these if:
-        - gene sequence is correctly obtained
-        - within SNP position adjusted as needed
-            - this will depend on position with in gene
-            - likely the most difficult part
-        - ensure that the SNP position is not between compound positions
-            - currently we only test outer bounds of genes
-            - will need to test each bound individual until we're sure it is genic
-    - another consideration is whether these annotations have biological meaning
-        - do these genes truly have non-contiguous open reading frames?
-        - or is this some product of annotation weirdness
 * Coding consequences currently only examines each SNP individually
     - report coding result when multiple SNPs are in one codon
     - this probably should replace looking at SNPs individually